Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

-Begin by arranging the bundle so that all crossings between strands are on the right and all crossover arrows are on the left.
-It is enough to show that the right-most down arrow can be moved past every up arrow, and to the other side of the crossings (at the expense of possible altering the permutation between strands).
+From now on, we will assume that the strands are ordered from top to bottom in \(A_1\), and bottom to top in \(A_2\), so that we are aiming to have all arrows in \(A_1'\) pointing up, and all arrows in \(A_2'\) pointing down.
+We begin by arranging the bundle so that all crossings between strands are on the right and all crossover arrows are on the left.
+It is enough to show that the right-most down arrow can be moved past every up arrow, and to the other side of the crossings (at the expense of possibly altering the permutation between strands).
 An example is shown in Figure \ref{fig:Lemma-1-A}.
 Using Lemma \ref{Lemma0}, arrange the collection of up arrows so that the shortest arrows appear first.
-We will induct on the the length of the down arrow immediately to the left of the collection of up arrows.
+We will induct on the length of the down arrow immediately to the left of the collection of up arrows.

-Suppose then that the right-most down arrow has length 1.
-This arrow slides past all length 1 up arrows, with the exception of the possibility illustrated in Figure \ref{fig:bundle-non-unique}, namely, the length 1 down arrow meets a length one up arrow.
+Suppose that the right-most down arrow has length 1.
+This arrow slides past all length 1 up arrows, with the exception of the possibility illustrated in Figure \ref{fig:bundle-non-unique}, namely, the length 1 down arrow meets a length 1 up arrow between the same two strands.
 If this occurs, we replace the pair with a single up arrow and a new crossing between the strands.
 Effectively, the down arrow is replaced by a crossing and this new crossing slides to the right to compose with (and alter) the permutation.
 Notice that this will, in general, have a non-trivial effect on the remaining up arrows encountered, however this can only increase their length (if a starting or ending point is on one of the strands in question) and not, in particular, switch their direction.

 If the length 1 down arrow does not meet a length 1 up arrow between the same strands, it slides freely past all remaining length $k>1$ arrows.
 New arrows may be produced in the process by composition, but these will have length $k-1$ and be (additional) up arrows; compare Figure \ref{fig:Lemma-1-A}.
 Finally, we slide the arrow through the crossings specified by the permutation $\sigma$.
 There are two cases: Either the arrow remains a down arrow on the other side of these crossings and we are done, or the arrow switches to an up arrow.
 In the latter case there must be a crossing between the strands that caused the swicth, which we resolve (see, for example, Figure \ref{fig:Lemma-1-A}).
 The result alters the permutation but produces an up arrow on the left and a down arrow on the right.
 This completes the base case for induction.